 The Calorie Game

-“Enjoying small treats, keeps me a small treat,” is a little ditty I smile and sing when I refuse to deprive myself of this life’s delectables.
-So — one spoonful of gelato, one piece of dark chocolate, one glass of champagne are some delicious, occasional indulgences for me.
+“Enjoying small treats keeps me a small treat,” is a little ditty I smile and sing when I refuse to deprive myself of this life’s delectables.
+So — one spoonful of gelato, one piece of dark chocolate, and one glass of champagne are some delicious, occasional indulgences for me.

-Most of my meals are enjoyed in the beginning of the day, meaning breakfast and lunch are when I enjoy the bulk of my calories and then a very light, (before 7:00 p.m.) salad of some sort with some cheese and nuts.
+Most of my meals are enjoyed at the beginning of the day, meaning breakfast and lunch is when I enjoy the bulk of my calories and then a very light, (before 7:00 p.m.) salad of some sort with some cheese and nuts.
 I just know that my activity slows down and I don’t want to fuel up to go to sleep, you know?

 Also, even if it’s just a dish for me –I dine.

 I use my favorite cups or glasses, flatware, linens, and china.
 I even light unscented votives because the experience in itself is worth it, and it makes me feel pretty.

 Cooking is a passion of mine and when I prepare something, I really love to replace much of the salt with lots of herbs, which I grow year around in my garden, for scrumptious flavor and brightness.